Greetings from Palmia Observatory,

 | Just trying to get iPhone image of Moon and Jupiter (Source: Palmia Observatory) |

 Wow, the Moon is so bright that it just blows out the image.
-Now, I have another app on the iPhone which provides more control over shutter speed and duration and ISO setting, so I thought let's just try that and see what the image looks like.
-Trying various combinations resulted in this image, Hmm, still not what I wanted, but it is a bit better.
+Now, I have another app on the iPhone, called NightCam, which provides more control over shutter speed and duration and ISO setting, so I thought let's just try that and see what the image looks like.
+Trying various combinations resulted in this image.
+Hmm, still not what I wanted, but it is a bit better.
+Maybe with other attempts and different combinations of settings, a better image can be obtained.
+My suspicion is that the app will be more useful for dimmer objects like aurora or views of the Milky Way, but these are not easily seen in city lights viewing.

 ![]() | |